Hexagram 2坤Earth

 Line 6 is the structural failure mode of Earth.
 The yin has pushed all the way to the top of the hexagram, into the position that properly belongs to the yang of Heaven, and the result is dragons fighting in the wild.
 The image is violent.
 The blood is two colours — 玄 the dark blue-black of heaven and 黃 the yellow of earth — because the fight is between principles that should not have been forced into the same arena.
 Earth has overreached into Heaven's terrain, and the boundary has broken.

 The corrective is to recognize when Earth has reached its top and to cast again.
-If the season has genuinely turned and the carrier should become the founder, the next move belongs to a different hexagram — Heaven's line 1, hidden dragon, do not act, build the new conviction privately first.
-Trying to make the founding move from inside Earth's line 6 collapses both hexagrams.
-The discipline at line 6 of Earth is to stop, to recognize that the carrying arc is complete, and to begin a different arc with the patience the new arc requires.
+If the season has genuinely turned and the carrier should become the initiator, the next move belongs to a different hexagram — Heaven's line 1: hidden dragon, do not act, build the new conviction privately first.
+Trying to make the first move from inside Earth's line 6 collapses both hexagrams.
+The discipline at line 6 of Earth is to stop, recognize that the carrying arc is complete, and begin a different arc with the patience the new one requires.
 The dragons in the wild are the price of refusing to do that.

-Earth is the canonical receptive-carrying hexagram and the structural complement to Heaven.
+Earth is the canonical hexagram of carrying and the structural complement to Heaven.
 The six lines do not describe submission.
-They describe the disciplined arc of sustained execution that follows a founding decision — the patient work that turns a beginning into a result.
+They describe the disciplined arc of sustained execution that follows a decision to begin — the patient work that turns that beginning into a result.
 The hexagram is misread, almost universally, as passivity.
 It is not passivity.
 It is the deliberate practice of carrying what has been started until it stands on its own.

 The decision-relevant content of Earth is concentrated in line 3. 含章可貞 — keep the brilliance contained — names a posture that almost no modern career advice teaches: how to finish someone else's project without claiming the credit, and how to do this on purpose because the situation calls for it.
 The line is not naming false modesty.
-It is naming a particular reading of attribution: that some projects accrue more value to the actor by being finished cleanly under someone else's name than by being co-claimed.
-The chief of staff posture.
-The senior engineer who lets the junior present the architecture.
-The co-founder who lets the partner take the public-facing role.
-The discipline is to read which projects deserve 無成有終 and to execute the posture without resentment.
+It is naming a particular reading of attribution: that some projects accrue more value to you by being finished cleanly under someone else's name than by being co-claimed.
+The chief-of-staff posture.
+The researcher who lets a junior colleague present shared work.
+The elder who lets a younger relative host.
+The discipline is to read which projects deserve 無成有終 and to carry them out without resentment.

 The trap that line 6 corrects is worth its own section.
-Carriers who have spent a real Earth arc reaching line 5 routinely lose the next decision by trying to make a founding move from inside the carrying posture.
-The senior steward who runs against the principal.
-The chief of staff who launches the competing strategy.
-The long-suffering second who finally pushes for the top job in a contest the institution cannot survive.
-Earth's line 6 is the structural diagnosis: the move out of carrying into founding belongs to Heaven, not to a late move inside Earth.
+Carriers who have spent a real Earth arc reaching line 5 routinely lose the next decision by trying to make a first move from inside the carrying posture.
+The deputy who runs against the principal.
+The long-trusted second who pushes for the top job in a contest the institution cannot survive.
+The co-author who tries to seize the shared work.
+Earth's line 6 is the structural diagnosis: the move out of carrying into initiating belongs to Heaven, not to a late move inside Earth.
 If the season has genuinely turned, the next cast is Heaven's line 1 — hidden dragon, do not act, build the new conviction privately before declaring it.
-Earth's line 6 is what happens when an actor refuses to cast again and tries to founder-by-extension from inside a posture that does not support it.
+Earth's line 6 is what happens when someone refuses to cast again and tries to initiate by extension from inside a posture that does not support it.

 Application & adjacentHexagram 1 pair · Question shape · Credit relation · SW/NE companions

 Earth and Heaven together form a single complete cycle: Heaven initiates, Earth carries.
-Reading Heaven without Earth produces actors who launch and abandon, because the patient holding phase has been treated as someone else's problem.
-Reading Earth without Heaven produces actors who carry indefinitely, because the founding-move phase has been treated as someone else's permission.
+Reading Heaven without Earth produces people who launch and abandon, because the patient holding phase has been treated as someone else's problem.
+Reading Earth without Heaven produces people who carry indefinitely, because the phase of beginning something has been treated as someone else's permission.
 The two hexagrams are read most cleanly as a pair.
 If your situation has cast Heaven, run the cast a second time against Earth's posture and check which parts of the work you are implicitly delegating to a carrying phase you have not yet planned for.
-If your situation has cast Earth, run the cast a second time against Heaven's posture and check whether the carrying you are doing still belongs to someone else's founding decision or whether the season has turned and a new arc is owed.
+If your situation has cast Earth, run the cast a second time against Heaven's posture and check whether the carrying you are doing still belongs to someone else's decision to begin, or whether the season has turned and a new arc is owed.

-A note on the question shape this hexagram answers best.
-Earth rewards questions framed around an ongoing arrangement in which the actor is the carrier rather than the initiator — the operator running someone else's company, the steward inside an institution they did not found, the senior contributor inside a project whose direction belongs to someone else, the partner inside a relationship where the founding decision was made long enough ago that it is now infrastructure.
+A note on the kind of question this hexagram answers best.
+Earth rewards questions framed around an ongoing arrangement in which you are the carrier rather than the initiator — running someone else's company, stewarding an institution you did not start, contributing inside a project whose direction belongs to someone else, being the partner in a relationship that was defined long enough ago that it is now infrastructure.
 If the question you brought to the cast was about whether to start something new from scratch, re-read the cast as a check on the carrying capacity of the thing you are about to start, not as guidance about the starting itself.

-Earth is also unusually demanding about the actor's own relationship to credit.
-The hexagram repeatedly names the receptive posture — the mare that follows, the contained brilliance, the sack tied shut, the yellow garment worn underneath — and each of these images is structurally hostile to the actor who needs the work to be visibly theirs.
-The line texts presume an actor whose ego is steady enough to bring a project to its finish without putting their name on the finish.
+Earth is also unusually demanding about your own relationship to credit.
+The hexagram repeatedly names the receptive posture — the mare that follows, the contained brilliance, the sack tied shut, the yellow garment worn underneath — and each of these images is structurally hostile to anyone who needs the work to be visibly theirs.
+The line texts presume someone whose ego is steady enough to bring a project to its finish without putting their name on the finish.
 The cure is not to ignore the hexagram.
 The cure is to use lines 1 through 4 to build the discipline before spending it at line 5, and to use the structural diagnosis of line 6 to recognize when the carrying arc is genuinely complete and the next move belongs to a different hexagram entirely.

 Finally, a practical note on the southwest-gain-northeast-loss clause of the hexagram statement.
 In the classical reading, the southwest is the direction of Earth's affinity — the terrain where the receptive posture naturally finds its companions — and the northeast is the direction of Heaven's, where the same posture loses them.
-In modern decision terms, this is the line that tells the actor to spend the Earth phase among people whose work is also receptive — operators, stewards, partners, second-chair players — and to avoid the temptation to seek validation from people whose work is founding.
+In modern decision terms, this is the line that tells you to spend the Earth phase among people whose work is also receptive — operators, stewards, partners, second-chair players — and to resist seeking validation from people whose work is initiating.
 The companions matter because they keep the posture legible.
-An Earth-arc actor who spends the arc among Heaven-arc actors will be told, sincerely and consistently, that they are wasting their time.
+Someone in an Earth arc who spends it among people in Heaven arcs will be told, sincerely and consistently, that they are wasting their time.
 The hexagram is naming that the advice is sincere and also wrong for the line.

 SynthesisYiGram Editorial